 During this call, you need to ask specific questions and let them talk about their business and the issues they are facing.

 Image via /“>Medium

-According to Gong, during a good discovery call that ends with conversion sales person speaks for 45% of the time and the prospect speaks for the 55% of the time.
+Data from Gong shows that in discovery calls that end with a conversion, the salesperson speaks for 45% of the time and the prospect speaks for the 55% of the time.

 Asking good questions and crafting a unique pitch is the key.

-After the discovery call, consideration stage begins.
-Depending on your company, after the discovery call your prospects might have a second meeting with an account executive.
+After the discovery call, the consideration stage begins.
+Depending on your company, your prospects might have a second meeting with an account executive after the discovery call.